rcs333/VAPiD/README.md

 # Implementation Details and Important Notes

-A large problem is actually inconsistent spelling in genbank sequence records or sequence records that do not have every protein annotated.
+A large problem is actually inconsistent spelling in GenBank sequence records or sequence records that do not have every protein annotated.
 I continually try to update this program to deal with problems that come up, but this is a major source of error right now.

 # Future directions
 Paper to be released!
+And then hopefully linked here for implementation details and ect.